Of the 2010 OWASP Top 10, Only 3 Not Common, Only 1 Hard To Detect

 If you’ve been worried about how to build a secure app, don’t rely on the OWASP Top 10 – it’ll tell you weaknesses to avoid, but falls short on patterns to create.

-For more about the history and future of the OWASP Top 10, check out this article.
+For more about the OWASP Top 10’s history and possible future, check out this article.